scttdavs/scttdavs.github.io/_posts/2017-05-14-a-javascript-fractal-explorer.md

 ## No Framework

 I wanted to **not** use a framework, as I did not see the need.
 This was a single page, single page application.
-99% of the work would be done drawing on the canvas, and none of the inputs were related or reliant on any other elements.
-But I did take a reactive approach, and it was cool to implement my own stateful app that has a `setState` function and batch renders state changes asynchronously.
+99% of the work would be done drawing to the canvas, and none of the inputs were related or reliant on any other elements.
+But, I did take a reactive approach, and it was cool to implement my own stateful app that has a `setState` function and batch renders state changes asynchronously.
 This part was definitely a little tricky but fun to work on.

 ## There's No i in Javascript